HarryCoburn/simple-talk/README.md

 ## How I Would/Will Improve the Program

-- Better way to shut the server down?
-- It would also be good to add /nick to change the display nickname
+- It would be good to add /nick to change the display nickname-
 - Other things listed in TODO.md
+- Look over the ICB protocol and nab any good features from that while still keeping things simple